teravoz/challenge/devops/tgibf/Readme.md

 # Thank God It's Black Friday

-Creates bursts of huge amounts of events, POSTing them to an endpoint defined by the environment variable `WEBHOOK`.
+Creates bursts of ever increasing amounts of events, POSTing them to an endpoint defined by the environment variable `WEBHOOK`.

 ## Requirements